collective/collective.taxonomy/README.rst

 #.
 Taxonomies will provide vocabularies that are translateable.

 #.
-Only support Dexterity, since each taxonomy will provide a behavior.
+Use behaviors to provide a choice field for each taxonomy.

 #.
-Everything is addable using through-the-Web.
+Manage taxonomies and assign to content types "through-the-web".

 In the description below, we touch on each of these requirements.